skip to content

 Private Parties

-Parents hosting a party for teenagers need to be aware of any insurance and legal implications of serving alcohol to teenagers.
-At a party in a private house, it is an offence to supply children with alcohol unless the person supplying the adult is a responsible adult or is an authorised adult who has the permission from a responsible adult, and that supply is consistent with the responsible supervision of the child [Liquor Licensing Act 1997 (SA) s 110A(1) , s 110A(4)] .
-A responsible adult is an adult who is the parent of the child, someone standing in the position or having the responsibilities of a parent, or the spouse or domestic partner of the child [s 110A(1)].
-Responsible supervision includes consideration about the age of the child, whether the adult is intoxicated, whether the child is intoxicated, and the quantity and type of alcohol provided [s 110A(5)].
+Parents hosting a party for teenagers should be aware of any insurance and legal implications of serving alcohol to teenagers.
+At a party in a private house, it is an offence to supply children with alcohol unless the person supplying the adult is a responsible adult or an authorised adult who has permission from a responsible adult, and that supply is consistent with the responsible supervision of the child [Liquor Licensing Act 1997 (SA) s 110A(1), s 110A(4)] .
+A responsible adult is an adult who is the parent of the child, someone standing in the position or having the responsibilities of a parent, or the spouse or domestic partner of the child [s 109C].
+Responsible supervision includes consideration about the age of the child, whether the responsible or authorised adult is intoxicated, whether the child is intoxicated, and the quantity and type of alcohol provided [s 110A(5)].

 See also Gatecrashing - trespassing at private parties and our Young People and Parties Factsheet.

-Under the Public Intoxication Act 1984 (SA) the police can apprehend anyone (including a child) if they believe he or she is under the influence of alcohol and by reason of that fact is unable to take proper care of themselves.
-The police can then take him or her home or to a police station or sobering up centre.
-Where reasonably possible, the parents or guardians of a child who is detained should be contacted and special arrangements should be made to keep the child away from contact with adults who are detained at the same place [ss 6,7].
+Under the Public Intoxication Act 1984 (SA) the police can apprehend anyone (including a child) if they believe they are under the influence of alcohol and unable to take proper care of themselves.
+The police can then take them home or to a police station or sobering up centre.
+Where reasonably possible, the parents or guardians of a child who is detained should be contacted and special arrangements should be made to keep the child away from contact with adults who are detained at the same place [ss 6, 7].

-See further our Alcohol and the Law Factsheet.
+See also our Alcohol and the Law Factsheet.

-Many of the offences relating to vaping apply equally to tobacco products (see below).
+Many of the offences relating to vaping apply equally to tobacco products.

-The Tobacco and E-Cigarette Products Act 1997 (SA) governs the sale of tobacco and e-cigarette products (including e-cigarettes, e-cigarette liquid, and capsules, cartridges, containers, heating elements and batteries designed for use in an e-cigarette) [s 4].
+In South Australia, the Tobacco and E-Cigarette Products Act 1997 (SA) governs the sale of tobacco and e-cigarette products (vapes), including accessories [s 4].

 It is also an offence to: